-The region is spectacular with the calm waters of the five lakes, formed by past volcanic eruptions, reflecting Fuji's picture-perfect cone.

-Head up Fuji's 5th Station for spectacular mountain views.
+Drive south to reach the spectacular Fuji region.
+The calm waters of the local lakes, formed by past volcanic eruptions, reflect Fuji's picture-perfect cone.
+If weather permits, head up to Fuji's 5th Station to enjoy mountain views.